klausman/golop/README.md

-On Gentoo systems, [genlop](https://wiki.gentoo.org/wiki/Project:Perl) is the tool of choice to get information about current and past compilations, including the history of packages merged, the average time a compile takes and an estimate when any currently running compilations will finish.
+On Gentoo systems, [genlop](https://wiki.gentoo.org/wiki/Project:Perl) is the tool of choice to get information about current and past compilations, including the history of packages merged, the median time a compile takes and an estimate when any currently running compilations will finish.
 The tool is written in Perl and all of its output is hard-coded.
 Since it was originally written at a time when people would rarely have more than two or three